whistlegraph/aesthetic-computer/README.txt

      - [] Loading a ff piece prevents drawing and restarts the timelapse upon entering VR.
   + Done
+  - [x] Add "signature" / title flag feature to `dl` command.
+    - `sign`
+      - [x] Paste a signature with timestamp in the corner. that is NOT opaque and in the bottom left corner.
   - [x] Review spreadsheet metadata: https://docs.google.com/spreadsheets/d/10aeN4WyTQ1UQUT9-IUbKFdoeEfkumqM6_8mvFs5dVq8/edit#gid=1052521247

 *** Project Order ***